EduardoL13/inventor-ilogic-tools/PartQtyGenerator/README.md

 # 🔢 TotalPartQtyGenerator
-### Autodesk Inventor – iLogic Quantity Aggregation Rule
+### Autodesk Inventor – iLogic Production Quantity Multiplier Rule

 ## 📌 Overview

-`TotalPartQtyGenerator` is an iLogic rule that calculates and aggregates the total quantity of each unique part within a top-level assembly and exports the results to the configured Data Hub worksheet.
+`TotalPartQtyGenerator` is an iLogic rule designed to calculate the total required quantity of parts for production based on a user-defined number of finished products.

-Instead of manually reviewing assembly structures or relying on static BOM exports, this rule programmatically traverses the assembly tree and generates a structured quantity summary for downstream reporting and fabrication planning.

-This script is typically executed after part names and dimensional data have already been exported to the Data Hub.
+When executed from the top-level assembly, the rule prompts the user to enter the desired number of units to fabricate.
+It then:

+- Counts all part components within the assembly
+- Multiplies their occurrence count by the user-defined production quantity
+- Stores the resulting total quantity in a structured property/variable

+This calculated quantity can then be accessed by downstream automation scripts such as:

+- `ExportCutlistDataToDataHub`
+- `ExportSheetDimsToDataHub`
+- Other fabrication or reporting rules

+This script acts as a **quantity multiplier and data propagation mechanism** within the automation workflow.

 ---

 ## 🚦 Status

 ✅ Functional – Ready for Use
-✔ Designed for structured assembly environments
+✔ Designed for production batch workflows
-✔ Requires Data Hub initialization
+✔ Must be executed from the top-level assembly

 ---

 ## 🎯 Purpose

-This script automates the calculation of:
+The primary objective of this rule is to:

+- Allow the user to define how many finished products will be fabricated
-- Total quantity of each unique part
+- Automatically calculate total part requirements
-- Aggregated counts across nested subassemblies
-- Structured quantity output into a Data Hub worksheet

-It is particularly useful for:

-- Procurement preparation
-- Fabrication batching
-- Material estimation
-- Production planning
-- BOM validation
+- Store the computed quantities in a reusable format
+- Enable other automation rules to retrieve consistent production-level quantities

+This ensures fabrication data reflects real production volume rather than single-unit assembly counts.

 ---

-## ⚠️ Prerequisites

-Before running this rule:

-1. The document must be connected to a Data Hub via:
-   - `SetupDataHub`
+## 🛠️ How It Works

+1. The user opens the top-level assembly.
-2. The rule must be executed from the top-level assembly
+2. The rule is executed from the iLogic browser.
-3. The target worksheet must exist
-4. Assembly structure must be valid and fully resolved

-If the Data Hub has not been initialized, the rule will not function correctly.
+3. A text input dialog appears requesting:
+   - Desired number of finished products to fabricate.
+4. The script:
+   - Traverses the assembly structure
+   - Identifies all leaf-level Part components (excluding subassemblies)
+   - Calculates their occurrence count
+   - Multiplies each count by the user-defined production quantity
+5. The resulting total quantities are stored in a variable or document property that can be accessed by other scripts.

+---

+## 🧠 Core Logic

+The rule performs:

+- User input handling
+- Assembly tree traversal
+- Leaf component filtering (Parts only)
+- Quantity multiplication
+- Centralized quantity storage for reuse

+It does **not** currently calculate subassembly-level production quantities.

 ---